embedding_queue

 async pending_count()[source]

-Number of items waiting in the persistent queue.
+Return how many items are currently waiting in the persistent queue.

 Return type: